How To Help Autistic Teens Transition Out of High School

-Everyone is likely to encounter certain stressors as they transition after high school.
-Students with learning disabilities may have an even more difficult time with the changes and decisions that come naturally after graduation, such as:
+Challenges After High School for Children with Learning Disabilities.
+All students are likely to encounter certain stressors as they transition after high school.
+Yet, students with learning disabilities may have a more difficult time with the changes and decisions that naturally arise following high school graduation, such as:

-- Deciding whether to enter the workforce or attend college
+- Deciding whether to enter the workforce or attend post-secondary school

 - Loss of consistent structure/schedule